edwin3663/pcie-ltssm-clarity-companion/states/Polling.Active.md

 ### Case 4: Fallback Due to Passive Load or Incomplete Exit
 If either of the following is true:
-- Not all lanes from the predetermined set in (ii) have detected an exit from Electrical Idle.
+- Not all lanes from the predetermined set in (implementation-specific, but traditionally equal to all lanes that detected a receiver) must have detected at least one exit from Electrical Idle since entering Polling.Active.

 - Any lane receives eight consecutive TS1s with:
   - Lane and Link = PAD,
   - Compliance Receive = 1b,